KyleKing/recipes/docs/seafood/oven_baked_fish_with_tomatoes.md

 * Bake the fish for about 15 minutes, or until the internal temperature reaches 145F and the fish easily flakes
 * Serve hot, with a sprinkle of chopped fresh parsley on top

-## Notes

-* Becky recommended this recipe and I think this is the right one